All Products

 • Use Container Registry to build (recommended): Container Registry is based on the official image building tool BuildKit of Docker.
 After you create a Container Registry instance, it automates the build and delivery of images from source code repositories to Container Registry repositories based on Dockerfiles.
 When the source code is updated, Container Registry automatically builds an image by using a Dockerfile and uploads the image to a Container Registry repository.
 For more information, see Use a Container Registry Enterprise Edition instance to build an image.

 • Manually build: We recommended that you create an extra ECS instance to ensure the node performance.
 After you manually install Docker, use Docker commands to build images.
-For more information, see Install and use Docker on a Linux instance.
+For more information, see Install Docker.

 What do I do if the Docker directory still exists and occupies disk space after I change the container runtime of a node from Docker to containerd?